PeaNuT0T/ExcelReader/README.md

 ### Tech

-This program uses a number of Apache POI jar files to work properly, and the program itself is open source with a [public repository][dill] on GitHub.
+This code uses a number of Apache POI jar files to work properly, and the program itself is open source with a [public repository][dill] on GitHub.

    [dill]: <https://github.com/PeaNuT0T/ExcelReader>